Kinds of types in Scala, part 2: take type, return type or type parameters

 Summary

-In this post, we talked about type constructors, parameters and constraints.
-As a matter of the fact, at this point we have enough knowledge to model any program we like in a nice way.
+In this post, we talked about type constructors, parameters, and constraints.
+As a matter of fact, at this point we have enough knowledge to model any program we like in a nice way.

 However, there are some other concepts related to types in Scala that are worth mentioning.
-They aren’t improving concepts which you might know from other mainstream languages, but add a way of encoding some more information about the data in type.
+They aren’t improvements to concepts you might know from other mainstream languages, but they add a way of encoding some more information about the data in the type.

-In next post, we will talk about them, to fill the gaps and make sure type system, won’t have much to hide from us!
+In next post, we will talk about them to fill the gaps and make sure the type system won’t have much to hide from us!